dnmfarrell/perltricks-static/content/article/prevent-harmful-updates-with-versionlock.md

     "title"  : "Prevent harmful Linux updates with versionlock", "authors": ["David Farrell"],
     "date"   : "2016-03-21T20:46:17",
-    "tags"   : ["fedora", "yum", "dnf", "linux"],
-    "draft"  : true,
+    "tags"   : ["fedora", "yum", "dnf", "linux", "versionlock", "ubuntu", "debian"], "draft"  : true,
-    "image"  : "",
+    "image"  : "/images/prevent-harmful-updates-with-versionlock/software padlock.jpg",
     "description" : "How to avoid breaking software updates" }

 On my home machine I run Fedora, a Linux distro famous for being at the cutting-edge of Linux development.
 My laptop is the [Dell XPS 13](http://perltricks.com/article/187/2015/8/18/Laptop-review--Dell-XPS-13-2015/) which uses some fairly advanced hardware.
-In Open Source this can be combustible combination: older Linux kernels can't handle my machine's hardware, and brand new kernels often break it too.
+In Open Source this can be dangerous combination: older Linux kernels can't handle my machine's hardware, and brand new kernels often break it too.
 Every time I do a software update, I'm walking a tightrope.

-The way I handle this is with a package manager plugin called [versionlock(https://github.com/rpm-software-management/dnf-plugins-extras).
-It lets me tell the package manager to lock certain packages at their current version and voila!
-I can update my system with peace of mind.
+The way I handle this is with a package manager plugin called [versionlock](https://github.com/rpm-software-management/dnf-plugins-extras).
+It lets me tell the package manager to lock certain packages at their current version and voilà!
+I can blindly apply all software updates and know that those troublesome packages will not be upgraded.

 ### Installation